Has Addiction Hurt Your Family? 10 Questions to Ask

 …you didn’t get that promotion at work?

 Chances are, management considered you for the promotion or raise but your substance abuse problem got in the way.
-As a result, you’ve hurt family members who would’ve enjoyed a better quality of live.
+As a result, you’ve hurt family members who would’ve enjoyed a better quality of life.

 5. Have you ever spent household expense money to support your addiction?